webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Is-Wanted-by-the-Law.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Is Wanted by the Law
+collection: Foci
+kind: Focus
 ---
 ## Is Wanted by the Law
 "WANTED, DEAD OR ALIVE" posters (or their equivalent) have appeared featuring your face.
 It's up to you whether it's a mistake that snowballed out of control or you actually would kill someone just for looking at you.